javi-99/3D-Scene-Reconstruction/README.md

-## 3. Scene Representation Network: Continuous 3D-Structure-Aware Neural Scene Representations (NeurIPS 2019)
-Replicated Results: Scene Representation Networks (SRNs), a continuous, 3D-structure-aware scene representation that encodes both geometry and appearance.
-SRNs represent scenes as continuous functions that map world coordinates to a feature representation of local scene properties.
-By formulating the image formation as a neural, 3D-aware rendering algorithm, SRNs can be trained end-to-end from only 2D observations, without access to depth or geometry.
-SRNs do not discretize space, smoothly parameterizing scene surfaces, and their memory complexity does not scale directly with scene resolution.

-## 4. SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D ShapeOptimization (CVPR-2020)
+## 3. SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D ShapeOptimization (CVPR-2020)
 Replicated Results:SDF-based dif-ferentiable renderer can be integrated with deep learningmodels, which opens up options for learning approaches on3D objects without 3D supervision.

 **Multi-View-3D Resconstruction Results**